nus-cs2103-AY2223S1/ip/docs/README.md

 All tasks due on the matching date are displayed and shown to the user

 ```
-Duke heard: The following tasks match your search
+Bubbles: The following tasks match your search
 [D][X] CS2103T IP (by:Sep 16 2022)
 ```